-Cyber attacks, information security, data protection, data breach.
+Cyber attacks, cybersecurity, information security, data protection, data breach.
 These are phrases that we are too familiar with today.
 In fact, they are becoming so commonplace that the temptation is to simply accept this as the new normal and move on.
 Have you dismissed the possibility of a breach happening in your own company?

 True or False

 We're not at risk for an information security breach because….

 (1) We're a small company.
 Attackers are just interested in the big companies with a lot of data and money.

 (2) We have a secure infrastructure: a firewall, anti-virus, and a backup

 (3) Everything is in the cloud so there are no internal security risks.

 (5) Our MSP takes care of all our IT needs.

 There was a time not so long ago when (1) and (2) could have been true.
 We are now in a very different place.
 The speed, sophistication, and targets of security attacks have shifted.
 Today more than 65% of breach attempts are focused squarely at SMBs.
 If your organization suffered a breach today, what would that do not only to your business but also to your valued clients?

 If the immediate response is, "we'll restore from backup and continue without interruption", then consider this for a moment.